Acekorneya/Ark-Survival-Ascended-Server/README.md

 This will update the ownership of all your server files to 7777:7777 for compatibility with the new images.

+## Build-time vs Runtime Configuration

+It's important to understand the difference between build-time arguments and runtime environment variables:

+### Build-time Arguments (Cannot be changed at runtime)
+These values are set when the Docker image is built and cannot be modified when starting a container:
+- `PUID`: The user ID inside the container (fixed at 1000 for 2_0 images, 7777 for 2_1 images)
+- `PGID`: The group ID inside the container (fixed at 1000 for 2_0 images, 7777 for 2_1 images)

+### Runtime Environment Variables
+These values can be changed in your docker-compose.yaml file and take effect when the container starts:
+- All the other environment variables listed in the Environment Variables table above

+To ensure proper file access between the host and container, the ownership of your files on the host must match the PUID:PGID values of the Docker image you're using.

 ## Links